yevgeniy/nimm-commonhook/README.md

 ### Arguments

-Different arguments (and argument lenths) evaluate as a new instance.
+Different arguments (and argument lengths) evaluate as a new instance.

 ```js
     useCommonHook(useUser, [1])